Celestial Objects as Strongly-Interacting Non-Annihilating Dark Matter Detectors: Results

 \section{Results}

-We consider a variety of stellar objects, such as the Sun, Jupiter, Earth, and Moon, and demonstrate their potential as asymmetric DM detectors.
-These choices are well-motivated by the fact that each of these stellar objects is an optimal detector in a different regime.
-More specifically, they cover a wide range of size, density, and temperature, making them sensitive to different parts of the DM parameter space.
+We consider a variety of stellar objects, such as the Sun, Jupiter, Earth, and Moon, and demonstrate their potential as non-annihilating DM detectors.
+These choices are well-motivated by the fact they cover a wide range of size, density, and temperature, making them sensitive to different parts of the DM parameter space.
 Sun has the largest size, and the highest core temperature, and as a consequence, the total number of captured DM particles as well as the threshold for transmutation both become higher.
 Jupiter has a somewhat larger size, but possesses a much lower core temperature, implying a higher capture rate but a lower threshold for transmutation.
 Earth and Moon have relatively smaller sizes and much lower core-temperatures, and hence, the capture rate as well as the threshold for transmutation both becomes smaller.

 We show our main results in Fig.~\ref{exclusion} for non-annihilating bosonic and fermionic DM (spin-independent interactions).
 The top left (right) panel corresponds to Sun (Jupiter) as a DM detector, whereas, the bottom left (right) panel corresponds to Earth (Moon) as a DM detector.
-For stellar objects with low core temperatures, such as Moon, Earth, and Jupiter, the exclusion limit for bosonic DM is significantly stringent as compared to the fermionic DM.
+For stellar objects with low core temperatures, such as Moon, Earth, and Jupiter, the exclusion limit for bosonic DM is significantly stronger as compared to the fermionic DM.
 This is simply because for non-annihilating bosonic DM, the dark core collapse criterion is essentially determined by $N^{\rm{self}}_{\chi}$, whereas, for non-annihilating fermionic DM, it is determined by $N^{\rm{cha}}_{\chi}$, which is much higher than the self-gravitating criterion, i.e, $N^{\rm{cha}}_{\chi,\,\rm{fermion}} \gg N^{\rm{self}}_{\chi}$.
 This implies that transmutation for low core-temperature stellar objects is much harder to attain for non-annihilating fermionic DM, explaining the weaker exclusions.
 However, for stellar objects with higher core temperature, such as the Sun, the dark core collapse criterion for bosonic as well as fermionic DM is set by $N^{\rm{self}}_{\chi}$ (as it scales as $T^{3/2}_{\rm{core}}$), explaining identical exclusion limits for bosonic and fermionic DM.

 The exclusion limits in Fig.~\ref{exclusion} can be explained qualitatively from the following.
 For non-annihilating bosonic (fermionic) DM, the total number of captured DM particles linearly increases with lighter $m_{\chi}$, whereas, the threshold for transmutation increases as $m^{5/2}_{\chi}\,(m^3_{\chi})$, and hence, for light DM masses, transmutation can not be achieved.
 This explains the sharp vertical cut-offs in the low $m_{\chi}$ regime.
 For heavier DM masses, the mass of the nascent BH becomes smaller, resulting in two distinct effects.
 Firstly, the nascent BH takes a substantially longer time to consume the host, and secondly, Hawking evaporation becomes crucial.
 Because of these two effects, transmutation ceases, providing the vertical cut-offs around $m_{\chi} =10^{10}$\,GeV in Fig.~\ref{exclusion}.
 For the exact numerical values, see Section~\ref{aa}.